List of beaches in India

 There are many beaches on the Indian coast which stretches for 11098.81 km both on the eastern and western coast.
 This is a list of the notable beaches in India sorted by states anti-clockwise.

 Blue Flag beaches

 As of October 2025, India has following 18 Blue Flag beaches.
-The Blue Flag beach is a eco-label awarded to the beaches on the criteria of cleanliness, safety and security of users, amenities and eco-friendliness, etc. Counter-clockwise list:
+The Blue Flag beach is an eco-label awarded to the beaches on the criteria of cleanliness, safety and security of users, amenities and eco-friendliness, etc. Counter-clockwise list: